-Our services revenue is primarily derived from implementation services performed for our customers, reimbursable travel expenses, and training fees.
+Our services revenue is primarily derived from implementation services performed for our customers, reimbursable travel expenses, and training fees in addition to customization work associated with subscription contracts acquired through the acquisition of ISCS, Inc., a provider of a cloud-based, all-in-one platform that offers policy, billing, and claims management functionality for P&C insurers ("ISCS").
 A substantial majority of our services engagements generate revenue on a time and materials basis and revenue is recognized upon providing our services.